phryniszak/swv/README.md

 ```

-## DISCLAIMER
+## ACKNOWLEDGMENTS

-This program ITM decoder was inspired by `pyocd` implementation.
+ITM decoder is taken from [pyocd](https://github.com/pyocd/pyOCD) and converted from python to js with few modification.
+Some inspiration also from [Cortex Debug](https://github.com/Marus/cortex-debug)